hartwigmedical/hmftools/gripss/README.md

 GRIPSS applies a set of filtering and post processing steps on GRIDSS paired tumor-normal output to produce a high confidence set of somatic SV for a tumor sample.
 GRIPSS processes the GRIDSS output and produces a somatic vcf.

-Repeat masker annotations must be included in the GRIDSS output before running GRIPSS.
-Details on how to include these are available on the GRIDSS readme [here](https://github.com/PapenfussLab/gridss#how-do-i-do-repeatmasker-annotation-of-breakend-sequences).

 ## Usage

 ```